Myonic/myonic.tech/README.md

 # Myonic Static Site
-A static version of the Myonic website hosted with GitHub Page
+A static version of the Myonic website hosted with GitHub Pages